Usage

 with eth*,!eth1,!eth2 lldpd will only use interfaces starting

-by eth with the exception of eth1 and eth2.
+with eth with the exception of eth1 and eth2.
 While with

 *,!eth*,!!eth1 lldpd will use all interfaces, except inter-

-this is a VLAN interface.
+is a VLAN interface.

 -C interfaces